renpy/renpy/sphinx/source/atl.rst

     :type: float

-    Get the angle component of the polar coordinate position.
-This is undefined when the polar coordinate center is not set.
+    Get the angle component of the polar coordinate position, relative to the :tpref:`around` point.
+This is measured in degrees,

 .. transform-property:: radius

-    :type: position
+    :type: absolute

-    Get the radius component of the polar coordinate position.
-This is undefined when the polar coordinate center is not set.
+    The radius component of the polar coordinate position.
+This is measured in pixels.

 .. transform-property:: crop